codeswitch17/DLM/README.md

 # DLM
 Dual-Monolingual Language Model

+Requirements:

+1. Train, Dev and Test files with 1 utterance per line

+2. SRILM directory

+How to run:

+1. Change the SRILM_ROOT variable in path.sh with your srilm directory

-Run the calc_ppl.sh script with the following arguments:
+2. Run the calc_ppl.sh script with the following arguments:

-Arg1 -> Destination directory (Where the new files will be saved)

-Arg2 -> Root directory of srilm (If included in PATH variables, pass ".")

-Arg3 -> Training data combined txt
+Arg1 -> Training data combined txt

-Arg4 -> Dev data combined txt
+Arg2 -> Dev data combined txt

-Arg5 -> Test data combined txt
+Arg3 -> Test data combined txt

-The results will be printed on the console
+The perplexity results will be printed on the console

+(NOTE - Default settings run for ENG-MAN code-switched text.
+For running other settings, you may have to manually change specific language identification code (they have been commented with "NOTE") in clean_for_lm.py and get_SystemB_ppl.py)